DisClone/DisClone/README.md

 ## Friends List

 Users all get a friends list, where they can select a friend and start a private chat with them.
 Individual conversations are all saved to a database so chats can be pulled up at any time.
-All chat features on the site are implemented using websockets.
+The chat features of the site were built using websockets.

 <img src='/public/img/FriendsList.png'/>